 - Earned baccalaureate degree in Physics or a related field. - A sound background in intermediate level in mechanics, electricity and magnetism, thermal physics, and mathematical methods of physics.
 Any student found deficient in any of these areas may be required to take appropriate courses to remove that deficiency.
-Recommendation will be made for the student to enter the M.S. program, after evaluation of the candidate's documents. - Official scores on the Graduate Record Examination (GRE). - Completed application for admission. - Official transcript(s). - Two letters of recommendation completed by persons acquainted with their ability for graduate study. - A cover letter. - A statement of intent. - All additional requirements if the applicant is international.
+Recommendation will be made for the student to enter the M.S. program, after evaluation of the candidate's documents. - Official scores on the Graduate Record Examination (GRE).
+Due to COVID-19, GRE scores are not required for the 2020-2021 academic year. - Completed application for admission. - Official transcript(s). - Two letters of recommendation completed by persons acquainted with their ability for graduate study. - A cover letter. - A statement of intent. - All additional requirements if the applicant is international.